arisan0/inst377-group-project-Shamrock0419/README.md

 Name: FoodFacts

 Description: In response to the growing need for transparent and comprehensive information on food products, we propose the development of the Food Facts Platform(FFP).
-The FFP aims to empower individuals to make informed dietary choices by providing a centralized and accessible source of detailed information regarding the food products they are putting into their system.
+The FFP aims to empower individuals to make informed dietary choices by providing a centralized and accessible source of detailed information regarding the food products they put into their system.
 The FFP aims to go beyond the limitations of traditional nutrition labels by offering a holistic view, including not only nutritional facts but also all the ingredients and where they originated, allergens, consumer-relevant labels, and environmental impact metrics, such as carbon footprint.

 Target Browsers: this application is designed to be compatible with modern web browsers and should work with Google Chrome, Safari, Microsoft Edge, etc.
 Compatibility on both iOS and Android Devices is expected.